Daniel Powter: "Bad Day" and self-titled album (2005–2007)

+Post "Bad Day" and hiatus (2008–2011)

 In March 2008, a song by Japanese singer Haru featuring Powter, "Find My Way", was released.
 In September, Powter released his third album, Under the Radar.
+Love you Lately was also rerecorded and released on December 9, 2008 as a new single.
 This was the same year in which he embarked on the Wolfbaggin' Tour, joining the likes of Alphabeat and Lil Chris.

 Powter also performed piano on tracks for what was scheduled to be Marcy Playground frontman John Wozniak's solo album, Leaving Wonderland... in a Fit of Rage, but the album was released under the band's name.
 Powter was still given credit for his contributions to the song "Gin and Money".

+Under The Radar was also given an exclusive CD and DVD release for the Asia Market known as the Asia Tour Edition.
+It was released on February 14, 2009.

 On March 16, 2009, Powter performed at the Montreux Jazz Festival then in December 2009, Powter was named as the decade's top One-Hit Wonder by Billboard.
 The magazine describes one-hit wonders as acts whose second hit did not reach the top 25; they only included acts from 2000 to 2007.
 In Powter's case, "Bad Day" is his only Hot 100 hit.

 On January 1, 2010, he performed O Canada at the NHL Winter Classic.
 In that same year, he released his greatest hits album, Best of Me, and with it, recorded three new songs and a new version of the title track to go along with 'Bad Day', 'Jimmy Gets High', 'Next Plane Home' and his other singles.
 Only one was released as a single: 'Lose To Win', on November 10, 2010.

 On December 1, 2010, Powter made a tribute to English singer and songwriter John Lennon with his cover version of Happy Xmas (War Is Over).
 This single was released in Europe, the UK and Japan.

-Powter again failed to re-capture the success of "Bad Day."
-In 2011, he took a hiatus.
+Powter took a hiatus in 2011 to focus on his family life.

+Later career (2012–present)

-On April 10, 2012, Powter's new single "Cupid" was released to US and Canadian iTunes stores.
-Powter's latest album, Turn on the Lights, was released in July 2012.
+On April 10, 2012, Powter's single "Cupid" was released to US and Canadian iTunes stores.
+The single was written after his divorce.
+Powter's album, Turn On the Lights, was released in July 2012.

-On June 13, 2012, Powter also made a tribute to L'Arc-en-Ciel with his variation of the song "Stay Away".

 On September 10, 2012, he released "Crazy All My Life".
+The song peaked at number 23 on the Canadian Hot 100 and became his biggest hit in Russia, where it reached number 12 on the radio chart and has over 1.4 million lifetime plays.

 On December 5, 2012, Powter was featured in a song with Japanese singer May J. titled "Back To Your Heart".
 On the 18 he released the single "Christmas Cupid", which is a Christmas version of his song "Cupid".